-Why Tooth Extractions are Performed
+Why Tooth Extractions Are Performed

 Ideally, your teeth would remain healthy throughout your lifetime.
 Unfortunately, routine wear, cavities, cracks, and other emergencies can put your teeth at risk.